Jevargi

-Jevargi is a town in Kalaburagi district of Karnataka, India.
+Jēvargi is a town in Kalaburagi district of Karnataka, India.
 It is the headquarters of the Jevargi Taluk.

 Geography

 Jevargi has an average elevation of 393 m.
 The town is spread over an area of 4.25 km2.

-Jevargi Taluk is bordered by Afzalpur Taluk and Gulbarga Taluk to the north, Chitapur Taluk to the east, Shahpur Taluk to the south-east, Shorapur Taluk to the south and Sindgi Taluk to the west.
+Jevargi Taluk is bordered by Afzalpur Taluk and Gulbarga Taluk to the north, Chitapur Taluk to the east, Shahpur Taluk to the south-east, Shorapur Taluk to the south and Sindagi Taluk to the west.
 The Bhima River flows north of Jevargi.